+- 1. Illness

+- 2. Funeral

+- 3. Medical and Dental Appointments

+- 4. Required Court Appearance

+- 5. School Sponsored Activity

-- 1. Illness - 2.
-Funeral - 3.
-Medical appointment (Parents/guardians are encouraged to set appointments outside of the school day. - 4.
-Required court appearance - 5.
-Absences to attend a religious service or to receive religious instruction - 6.
-Other absences excused by the administration
+- 6. Absences to attend a religious service or to receive religious instruction

+- 7. Other absences excused by the administration

 School administration may require verification in order to classify any absence as excused.
 Verification may be requested in the form of a doctor's note, written statement by a clerk of the court, written excuse by a minister or other means an administrator may deem sufficient to determine whether or not an absence shall be classified as excused.
-The principal or designated truancy officer may also refer a student with excessive excused absences to the County Attorney.
-The definition of "excessive" shall be at the discretion of the building principal or truancy officer, but shall be generally defined as interfering with the child's educational progress.